MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 1. Add transactions to an existing invoice using **Add to invoice** functionality.

 When using **add to invoice**, the following behavior can be expected.

 - If a single draft invoice exists for the project contract and project contract customer, the transaction is added to the invoice.
-- If more than one one draft invoice exists for the project contract and project contract customer, then the transaction is added to the most recently created draft invoice.
+- If more than one draft invoice exists for the project contract and project contract customer, then the transaction is added to the most recently created draft invoice.
 - If no draft invoices exist, then a new invoice is created with the selected transactions, similar to the  **create invoice** functionality.